Staples Inc.: Community relations

 In August 2002, the company started the Staples Foundation for Learning, which supports youth groups and education.
 It also is a partner of Boys & Girls Clubs of America, Ashoka, Earth Force, Initiative for a Competitive Inner City, Hispanic Heritage Foundation and through Staples, ReadBoston.

 In August 2005, Staples introduced the "Easy Button", a novelty item for offices which is advertised as a fun way of relieving stress.
 The button does nothing other than say "That was easy" when pressed.
 The first US$1 million of profits each year from the Easy Button are donated to the Boys & Girls Clubs of America.
-As of December 2006, it was sold for US$4.99 to $6.99 in all US and Canadian stores (where profits go to Special Olympics in Canada) and on the company's website.
+As of December 2006, it was sold for $4.99 to $6.99 in all US and Canadian stores (where profits go to Special Olympics in Canada) and on the company's website.
 Donations also went to the Children's Fund.
 Staples has reportedly sold more than $7.5 million worth of Easy Buttons.